Most Basin: Geology

 The Most Basin is a depression filled with Tertiary sediments.
 Its main filling is of Miocene age and they are mainly volcanic rocks, pyroclastic sediments, clays and sands together with important deposits of lignite and ceramic clays.

 Geography

 The Most Basin has an area of 1111 sqkm and an average elevation of 272 m.
 The territory has an elongated shape from southwest to northeast.

 There are several significant watercourses in the area.
 The largest rivers are Ohře and Bílina.
-The are is rich on reservoirs and artificial lakes as a consequence of land reclamation after coal mining.
+The area is rich on reservoirs and artificial lakes as a consequence of land reclamation after coal mining.
 The largest bodies of water are lakes Milada, Most and Matylda, and the Nechranice Reservoir.

 Natural conditions have given rise to larger settlements in the area.
 The largest cities and towns in the Most Basin are Chomutov, Litvínov, Jirkov, Žatec and Krupka.
 Partly located in the territory are Ústí nad Labem, Most, Teplice, Kadaň and Bílina.